yruen/Texture-Filterer/README.md

 # Texture Filter
-This is a Python script designed to sort textures dumped from **Majoras Mask 3D** to aid upscaling and texture pack creation It primarily uses Pillow and ImageHash
+This is a Python script designed to sort textures dumped from **Majoras Mask 3D** (but can be modified to different types of texture) to aid upscaling and texture pack creation.
+It primarily uses Pillow and [ImageHash](https://pypi.org/project/ImageHash/) (for image similarity)

-## The sorting modes do NOT work with each other all the same time
+### The sorting modes do NOT work with each other all the same time
 Due to the way images are organized into folders as of this moment you may only choose one sorting method<br/>
 You can use one sorting method and specify a directory created from using another sorting method